 Nicholas Eames’ Kings of the Wyld is essentially a Blues Brothers version of Dungeons and Dragons (D&D).
 It’s pretty awesome.

 The story is set in a fantasy world teeming with a monster manual’s worth of beasties.
 Mercenary adventurers chase glory by hunting these creatures, and the most famous group of exterminators was Saga—“was” being the operative word.
-Two decades after going their separates ways, the groups’ members are old, fat, drunk, married, etc. But when the former leader’s daughter lands herself in mortal danger, he sets out to reunite the other legends for one last job.
+Two decades after going their separate ways, the group's members are old, fat, drunk, married, etc. But when the former leader’s daughter lands herself in mortal danger, he sets out to reunite the other legends for one last job.